ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-match-header.jpg "Example of the header")

 The top-left text indicates whether the player is the match host or a normal player.
 In the middle, there is a player box with information about [performance points](/wiki/Performance_points/Total_performance_points), [overall accuracy](/wiki/Gameplay/Accuracy), [level](/wiki/Gameplay/Score/Total_score#level), [rank](/wiki/Ranking#performance-points-ranking) and the selected [game mode](/wiki/Game_mode).
 To the right is a button for pausing the currently playing song.
+Pressing the button again can resume the song.

 ### Current players list